Updated on: Jun 5th, 2024

 You may have to submit a cancelled cheque in the following cases:

-Internet banking has modernized the banking sector and reduced the need for physical transactions.
-A cancelled cheque with parallel lines drawn and 'cancelled' written between them is used to provide bank account details.
-It's necessary for various financial transactions like mutual funds, EMIs, electronic clearance service, provident fund withdrawal, and insurance policy.
+Internet banking has transformed the banking sector by providing remote services that eliminate the need for physical visits.
+A cancelled cheque contains two lines with the word 'cancelled,' providing account details.
+It serves as proof for opening an account and is required for various purposes like mutual funds, EMI payments, electronic clearance service, provident fund withdrawals, and insurance policy purchases.